 Construction of the Multi-Modal Transit Facility began during AY20-21 and has continued to progress over the past academic year.
 Construction is estimated to be completed in its entirety in Spring 2023.

-Project updates: bit.ly/VTMMTfacility
+The latest updates on the project are available at: bit.ly/VTMMTfacility